desktop/desktop/.github/ISSUE_TEMPLATE/bug_report.md

 ### Expected behavior

-A clear and concise description of what you expected to happen.
+Write a clear and concise description of what you expected to happen.

 ### Actual behavior

-A clear and concise description of what actually happened.
+Write a clear and concise description of what actually happened.

 ### Screenshots